william-masdon-oracle/ai-gpu-solutions/aistore/provision/provision.md

 This lab assumes you have:

 * An Oracle Cloud account
-* Administrator permissions or permissions to use the OCI Compute, OKE and Identity Domains
+* Administrator permissions or permissions to use the OCI Compute and OCI Object Storage
-* Ability to provision A10 vm instances in OCI
+* Ability to provision Flex shape vm instances in OCI

 ## Task 1: Provision resources